HITS-MBM/gromacs-fda/README.md

 For per-residue data, residue
 numbering depends on whether residue renumbering has taken place.
 If the residue renumbering has not taken place, the residue numbers start from 0 and continue until the highest number found in the input structure file.
-F.e. if the input structure contains 4 residues numbered 5, 6, 8 and 9, the output will contain 10 values: the first 5 values and the 8th value will always be zero.
+E.g. if the input structure contains 4 residues numbered 5, 6, 8 and 9, the output will contain 10 values: the first 5 values and the 8th value will always be zero.
 If the residue renumbering has taken place, the residue numbers start from 0 and